Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Feynman propagator: numerical results

 Let us stress the beautiful qualitative agreement between the theoretical prediction of the free propagator and the numerical results: at variance with the Euclidean propagator, which is a function decreasing monotonically in all directions moving away from the origin (see Fig.~\ref{fig:euclid-propagator} above), we find that the Feynman propagator sampled numerically here has the characteristic shape of a saddle, denoting a different behaviour between {\it time-like} directions and {\it space-like} directions.
 This is the first and incontrovertible strong evidence that the symplectic quantization approach opens up new possibilities so far out of reach within the Euclidean formulation of lattice field theory.
 Even more clear is the signature of the causal structure of space-time probed by means of the new approach if we look at the two-point correlation function in real space.
 According to the theoretical predictions for the free theory in the continuum one would expect undamped oscillations along the purely {\it time-like} directions and an exponential decay along the purely {\it space-like} directions for the Feynman propagator $\Delta_F(x-y)$:

 with

-Cleary, when the same correlation function is sampled on a finite and discrete grid there will be finite-size effects at play so that, for instance, also the oscillations along the time-like direction will be slightly modulated by a tiny exponential decay: this is precisely what we find in numerical simulations.
-In Fig.~[\ref{fig:corr-Mink-real-space}] are shown, respectively in top and bottom panels, the exponential decay along the purely space-like direction and the oscillations along the purely time-like direction, obtained for the following choice of parameters: $a=1.0$, $L=128$, mass $m=1.0$ and nonlinearity $\lambda=0.001$.
+Clearly, when the same correlation function is sampled on a finite and discrete grid there will be finite-size effects at play so that, for instance, also the oscillations along the time-like direction will be slightly modulated by a tiny exponential decay: this is precisely what we find in numerical simulations.
+In Fig.~[\ref{fig:corr-Mink-real-space}] are shown, respectively in top and bottom panels, the exponential decay along the purely space-like direction and the oscillations along the purely time-like direction, obtained for the following choice of parameters: $a=1.0$, $M_\mu=128$, mass $m=1.0$ and nonlinearity $\lambda=0.001$.
 Let us notice that the value of the mass which can be obtained from either the fit of the exponential decay as $C(\Delta x_1) \sim e^{- m \Delta x_1}$ or the oscillating part as $C(\Delta x_0) \sim e^{ i m \Delta x_0}$ is $m \sim 2.06\pm 0.04$, i.e., quite different from the value $m=1$ put in the Lagrangian.
-This effect, which we do not find for the deterministic dynamics in Euclidean space-time, is most probably a finite-size effect related to nature of the new fringe boundary conditions adopted.
-We will devote our next effort in the numerical investigation of symplectic quantization to carefully study the finite-size effects induced by fringe boundaries \\
+This effect, which we do not find for the deterministic dynamics in Euclidean space-time, is most probably a finite-size effect related to the propagation of signals across fringe boundary conditions.
+We made some attempts, discussed in Appendix~\ref{appendix:fringe}, to investigate a possible interplay between the measured mass discrepancy with the way fringe boundary conditions are imposed, but we didn't find any clear indication on the possible origin of the effect.
+A stronger effort is for sure necessary to put under control the finite-size effects related to fringe boundary conditions: we plan to devote another paper to this problem.